uidaholib/collectionbuilder-csv-template/pages/about.md

 George Tabor was born on November 1, 1894.
 His father, Jesse Tabor, moved from Colorado to Murray, and then to Burke, Idaho.
 Jesse Tabor eventually opened his first store in Wallace, in 1890 at the West One Bank building site.
 In 1910, the store moved across the street after a banking firm wanted the property.
 George Tabor believed the wooden building to be the oldest in town. [^2]

-In 1933, the wooden building burned down and replaced by a brick structure.
+In 1933, the wooden building burned down and was replaced by a brick structure.
 The night of the fire, the temperature dropped negative 33 degrees, which resulted in icicles on the building.
 Because of the Great Depression, banks would not loan money to the Tabors for a new building.
 However, Jack Van Uden of the Wallace Lumber Company loaned the money needed to rebuild the Tabor Store into a two-story brick building with terra cotta ornamentation.

 {% include feature/image.html objectid="tabor0599" width="75" %}